Grade 12 Planning Guide

 - VANTAGE: Business Analytics (AP Statistics)

 - If you are college-bound, we strongly recommend a fourth year of science.
 Physics is strongly encouraged.
-If you have aspirations to go to the University of Minnesota and most other schools, they want to see Physics on your transcript (two Tonka Online options).
+If you have aspirations to go to the University of Minnesota and most other schools, they want to see Physics on your transcript (see Tonka Online options).

-- VANTAGE: Global Food Sustainability: Economics and the Environment (AP Environmental Science)
+- VANTAGE: Global Sustainability (AP Environmental Science)

-- VANTAGE: Health Sciences (IB Sports Exercise and Health Science)
+- VANTAGE: Health Sciences (Anatomy)

 - To fulfill the recommended 5 credits during your senior year, complete you course schedule with a selection of electives.
 Review the Skipper Log for current course options.